Ajioz/CI_CD_codePipeline/README.md

 6. Create a CodeBuild stage which will build, test, and deploy your code

 For more detail about each of these steps, see the project lesson.
+Hey!, I noticed secret was not set at first which I have now fixed